passportxyz/passport-docs/building-with-passport/quick-start-guide.md

 3. Submitting a passport

-Once the user has signed the message, we'll send a new request to this endpoint along with the address, Community ID, signature, and nonce.
+Once the user has signed the message, we'll send a new request to this endpoint along with the address, SCORER ID, signature, and nonce.

 ```
 https://api.scorer.gitcoin.co/registry/submit-passport